 There needs to be higher yields, better cash flow or greater potential for growth.

-If all those are present, then I am happy with a 7-7.5% gross yield.
+If all of these things are satisfied, I am happy with a 7-7.5% Gross Yield.

 Why?
 Around 7% is the average interest rate over a 10 year period